 By following these tips, you should be able to put yourself in the better position to get approved for a mortgage.

-How Can I Improve My Credit Score before Applying for a Mortgage?
+How Can I Improve My Credit Score to Get a Mortgage?

 If you're looking to improve your credit score, there are a few things you can do: